José de la Serna, 1st Count of the Andes: In command of Spanish forces in Upper Peru

 the viceroy considered that La Serna should be subject to him because he himself represented the highest authority; and the general in chief was of the opinion that, as a general, he was independent in what pertained to his army — a view reinforced by that the territories subject to the Army of Upper Peru were not part of that viceroyalty but of Buenos Aires.

 The viceroy imposed on La Serna to advance on Jujuy and Salta.
 La Serna expressly disagreed multiple times, not least because he did not have the necessary reserve body to guarantee communications.
 He and his troops reached Salta but had to withdraw in a painful retreat back to their starting bases.
 In 1817, La Serna reorganized his army and expanded it from a defensive force to develop its attack capability.
 This measure cost money, taken from taxes, and that became another point of contention with the viceroy.
-The confrontation developed to the point that he formally presented his resignation to the King.
+The confrontation developed to the point that he formally presented his resignation to the king.

 At that time, and in view of the successive announcements of a major expedition to Buenos Aires from the Peninsula, Captain General José de San Martín decided to invade Chile with his Army of the Andes, by crossing the Andes via the most direct route. but the Battle of Chacabuco was a resounding success for San Martín who defeated the troops sent to stop him — greatly helped in that by the contradictory orders and doubts of Royal Governor Field Marshal Marcó.
 Very few of the royal troops were able to finally embark in Valparaíso.

 Pezuela decided to recover Chile and ordered La Serna to form a reserve force to support the action he planned.
 This led to yet another disagreement between him and La Serna, with the latter again presenting his resignation from his post in the army of Upper Peru.
 In December 1817 the expedition for the reconquest of Chile left under the command of General Osorio (Pezuela's son-in-law), and arrived at Talcahuano in February 1818.
 On March 19, the royalist army attacked O'Higgins at Cancharayada and achieved victory in that battle, seizing all the enemy artillery.
-But Osorio missed taking advantage of it; and when he reached the plains of Maipú on April 5, his troops were subjected to a heavy defeat by San Martín's troops.
+However, Osorio missed taking advantage of it; and when he reached the plains of Maipú on April 5, his troops were subjected to a heavy defeat by San Martín's troops.
 Meanwhile, the formation of the reserve corps continued to widen the gap between La Serna and Pezuela, although it was eventually organized according to the viceroy's wishes.
 Throughout 1818, the Army of Upper Peru carried out important actions against insurgent parties; willing or not, the territory under its command was "pacified".
-But furthering the clash of personalities, La Serna thought that war should be offensive and Pezuela thought it should be defensive.
+Furthering the clash of personalities, La Serna thought that war should be offensive and Pezuela thought it should be defensive.
 (Note: Sobrevilla (2011) makes some good points in the defence of Pezuela's attitude: